 How do I securely access University systems?

 Faculty and staff use the VPN (Virtual Private Network) to connect to secure on-line resources such as Datatel and secure shares.
 We have discontinued the Cisco VPN.
 The Forticlient is the new VPN client.
 The Forticlient has been remotely installed on most devices who need this access.
-If you have been approved for access to secure on-line resources and do not have the Forticlient installed on your device please place a Helpdesk ticket at http://helpdesk.troy.edu
+If you have been approved for access to secure on-line resources and do not have the Forticlient installed on your device please place a Helpdesk ticket at Online Help Desk Request form.

 John W. Schmidt Center for Student Success

-We have several departments on campus utilizing the current help desk solution, including: Admissions, Troy Online, Marketing, Learning Management System (Canvas), Instructional Design, Human Resources, Records, Information Technology, Non-Academic Student Services, Housing, Event Management, Financial Aid, University Police, & Telecommunications.
-We hope to add more departments in the future to the TeamDynamix help desk.
+We have over 25 departments that utilize the helpdesk, including: Admissions, Troy Online, Marketing, Canvas, Instructional Design, Human Resources, Records, Information Technology, non-Academic Student Services, Housing, Event Management, University Police, Business, Financial Aid, and several others.

 Managing Email Campaigns (ExactTarget)

-Currently, we have over 4,380 students have signed up to receive TrojanTXT SMS messages.
+Currently, we have over 5,680 students signed up to receive TrojanTXT SMS messages.
 We would also like to encourage students to participate in the TROJANS campaign seen on the digital displays around campus.

 Laptop Loss and Recovery Software

 For support you will need to contact FrontDoor: